tiphergane/FlagFinder/README.md

 # Usage
-In your terminal, type the following command, just adjust **source_file** and **Flag_pattern** to your needs
+In your terminal, type the following command, just adjust **source_file** and **Flag_pattern** to your needs A copy of the flag is stored in the flag.txt file.

 **ATTENTION** Flag_pattern **MUST** be surrounded by ", or script will crash.
 >python3 FlagFinder.py source_file Flag_pattern

 ![](./example.png "Usage example")

+# Work with
+* Text grep in file
+* Strings search in file
+* Meta search in file

 # Know bugs